CPettifo/timetracker/README.md

-# timetracker
+## timetracker

 This app will track user activity in different projects.

 To do

-Make an app with a UI
+Make an app with a UI - Barebones and exists

 Hotkeys